-Age Concern Colchester’s comprehensive Advice and Advocacy Service is staffed by experienced, caring advisors.
+Age Concern Colchester’s comprehensive Advice Service is staffed by experienced, caring advisors.
 The service is free of charge, independent and completely confidential.

 Our Advice Service has an excellent reputation in helping you to get the benefits you are entitled to.

-Everyone recognises that the older population is growing and as people age they may need social and health care in order to remain independent and in their own homes.
+Everyone recognises that the older population is growing and as people age they may need social and health care to remain independent and in their own homes.

 When that time comes you need to know who to contact, what your legal rights are and how to enforce those rights.
 You also need to know what free services you are entitled to from the NHS as continuing care in or out of hospital.

 The provision of care and who pays what charges is governed by a complex set of laws and regulations.

 Age Concern Colchester has the answers for you.
 Our advisors are trained in answering these questions and if the situation gets complicated we have access to teams of experts that specialise in this area.

 Help in a crisis